w3c/wai-curricula/content/designer/understanding-and-involving-users.md

 {% include excol.html type="middle" %}

-Present accessibility standards (such as WCAG2) and policies that apply in the students' region.
+Present accessibility standards (such as WCAG2).
+Discuss policies that apply in the students' region (if any).
 Explain functional and non-functional requirements related to people with disabilities.

 #### Learning Outcomes for Topic